kikihiter/LeetCode/README.md

 * If I comes before V or X, subtract 1 eg: IV = 4 and IX = 9<br>
 * If X comes before L or C, subtract 10 eg: XL = 40 and XC = 90<br>
 * If C comes before D or M, subtract 100 eg: CD = 400 and CM = 900<br>

+### 14. Longest Common Prefix
+Write a function to find the longest common prefix string amongst an array of strings.<br>